Kingxukai/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

    format.

 .. [#f9]
-   Old driver versions used different values, eventually the custom ``BTTV_VBISIZE`` ioctl was added to query the correct values.
+   Old driver versions used different values, eventually the woke custom ``BTTV_VBISIZE`` ioctl was added to query the woke correct values.